nus-cs2103-AY2223S1/tp/docs/UserGuide.md

   * The first two characters of `MODULE` should be alphabetical and the remaining characters should be alphanumeric.
   * `MODULE` should be the module code of an existing module in the stored module list.
 * `EXAM_DESCRIPTION` should not be empty.
-* `EXAM_DATE` should be in the format DD-MM-YYYY and not earlier than the current date
+* `EXAM_DATE` should be in the format DD-MM-YYYY and not earlier than the current date.
 * The exam to be added should not be the same as any existing exam in the stored exam list.

 Example: